 Here are six signs that you may be due an upgrade…

-1. It’s not helping your business increase revenue
+1. It’s not helping your business to increase revenue

 EPOS is more than a data entry platform.
 The tools available provide many benefits and should help to increase sales and revenue.
 Starting with a must-have Enterprise management tool, Business Analytics.

 Through a wide range of reports across all areas, teams can use this module to gain access to key business data in minutes.
-Useful reports include slowest moving dishes, wastage at ingredient level, which restaurants across the estate are more profitable and across which product groups, which suppliers save the business the most money and which dishes make the most profit.
+Useful reports include bottom sellers, top sellers, wastage at ingredient level, which restaurants across the estate are more profitable and across which product groups, which suppliers save the business the most money and which sessions during the day are most successful in relation to covers and sales.
 The granular detail available provides management and head office with the ability to understand operational activity and performance, but above all, offers actionable insights.

 Additional On-Premise solutions are also a move in the right direction when it comes to increasing revenue by increasing the sales per cover.
 Taking orders at the table using Handheld Ordering technology means that servers receive pre-programmed pop ups on potential up-selling opportunities.
 Alongside this, orders are taken and processed straight from the device, resulting in faster service and from anywhere in the venue.

-Similarly, digital ordering menu platforms such as TevMenu, provide customers with full control over their ordering experience which statistically, does impact spending behaviours.
+Similarly, digital ordering menu platforms such as TevMenu, provide customers with full control over their ordering experience which statistically, positively impacts spending behaviours.
 In some cases, restaurants can actually expect to experience 30% more per order when their customers use a self-service solution such as this.

 2. You’re spending too much time at the point of sale